pangeo-data/climpred/docs/source/initialized-datasets.rst

 Initialized Datasets
 ********************

-Probably the hardest part working with ``climpred`` is getting the initialized datasets complying to the expectations and data model of ``climpred``.
+Probably the hardest part in working with ``climpred`` is getting the initialized datasets complying to the expectations and data model of ``climpred``.
 For names, data types and conventions of ``xr.Dataset`` dimensions and coordinates, please refer to `Setting up your Dataset <setting-up-data.html>`_.

 Here, we list publicly available initialized datasets and corresponding climpred examples: